SigmaWorker/How_to_get_games/README.md

 How to get access to games for school

-1.You need a github account and make it on a FUCKING NORMAL EMAIL NOT A SCHOOL ONE DUMBASS
+1.You need a github account and make it on a FUCKING NORMAL EMAIL NOT A SCHOOL EMAIL DUMBASS

 2.Then email me at sigmaworkergithub@gmail.com